LLM-Driven Cost-Effective Requirements Change Impact Analysis: Approach

 \subsubsection{\textbf{Step 2: Prompt Execution and Selection}}

 Considering the 64 prompt variations and 5 LLM models, we apply the CAG technique described in Section~\ref{sec:background}, providing the model with the full list of requirements.
-The model has the opportunity to process all requirements, thereby reducing the number of queries.
+The model can process all requirements, thereby reducing the number of queries.
 The robustness of LLM models and the effect of each prompt detail are examined in RQ1 and RQ2, respectively, as discussed in Sections~\ref {sec:RQ1} and~\ref {sec:RQ2}.
-In addition, given the large number of prompt variations and LLM models, as well as the high cost of executing all combinations, we select the model–prompt pairs for investigation in post-processing.
+In addition, given the large number of prompt variations and LLM models, and the high cost of evaluating all combinations, we select the model–prompt pairs for investigation in post-processing.
 This selection process is the focus of RQ3, elaborated in Section~\ref{sec:RQ3}.